bigsnarfdude/udp2kafka/README.md

-# udp2kafka
-simple UDP service using Akka and sending to Kafka Topic

 # UDP2Kafka

 Sends any message received from a specified UDP port 9000 to a named [kafka](http://kafka.apache.org/) topic.
 I send metrics data via UDP to Kafka for processing.